 Scores are valid for five years and must be valid at the time you submit your application.
 A candidate who has taken the GMAT or GRE more than once will self-report the highest score when completing the online application.

 When you take the exam, select the appropriate code as follows:

 - GMAT Program Code - MSCF Program (Carnegie Mellon Tepper School of Business): 69H-XH-17

 - GRE Program Code - Carnegie Mellon University Masters in Computational Finance: 7383

-- You earned a graduate degree that was taught in English.
-(Although not required, we do recommend that you take the English Language Proficiency exam.)
+- You earned a graduate degree that was taught entirely in English.
+Although not required, we do recommend that you take an English language proficiency exam.

 - TOEFL Program Code: B522 (Carnegie Mellon University – MSCF)

 - IELTS Program Code: Select Carnegie Mellon University and Computational Finance

 Application FeeA $125 application fee is required of all applicants.
 This fee must be paid online using a credit card at the time of submission.